axisofstevil/axisofstevil.com/_posts/2005-06-22-stephen-colbert.md

 [id_1]: https://d3e878vmunx8cm.cloudfront.net/assets/stephencolbert5.jpg "Stephencolbert1"[id_2]: https://d3e878vmunx8cm.cloudfront.net/assets/stephencolbert6.jpg "Stephencolbert2"[id_3]: https://d3e878vmunx8cm.cloudfront.net/assets/stephencolbertmural.jpg "Stephencolbertbar"

-In an ongoing effort to support , the cliche, yet extremely important, First Ammendment Right to Stickin' it to the Man, The Axis of Stevil would like to salute you:
+In an ongoing effort to support , the cliche, yet extremely important, First Ammendment Right to Stickin' it to the Man, The Axis of Stevil would like to salute you, **Stephen Colbert**!

-## STEPHEN COLBERT ##

 ![Stephencolbert1][id_1]